makeabilitylab/physcomp/advancedio/oled.md

 // by reference so that they are set within the function itself.
 _display.getTextBounds(strHello, 0, 0, &x, &y, &textWidth, &textHeight);

-// Center the text on the display _display.setCursor(_display.width() / 2 - textWidth / 2, _display.height() / 2 - textHeight / 2);
+// Center the text on the display (both horizontally and vertically) _display.setCursor(_display.width() / 2 - textWidth / 2, _display.height() / 2 - textHeight / 2);

 // Print out the string